 David Allaway, Oregon Department of Environmental Quality

 David Allaway is a Senior Policy Analyst at the Oregon Department of Environmental Quality’s Materials Management Program.
-He coordinates DEQ's Waste Prevention Strategy and works on issues related to materials (including waste) management, greenhouse gases, energy, and life cycle analysis.
+At DEQ, David leads projects related to sustainable consumption and production, materials (including waste) management, and greenhouse gases.
 In 2010, he helped to staff the Materials Management Committee of the Oregon Global Warming Commission’s “Roadmap to 2020” project.
 He also led efforts to develop and update Oregon’s consumption-based greenhouse gas emissions inventory and contributed to the ICLEI US greenhouse gas accounting protocols for communities and recycling.
 Before joining in 2000, David worked for 11 years in the solid waste consulting industry.
 A native of Oregon, David has a B.A. in physics from Carleton College, Minnesota.

 Janine Bogar, Washington State Department of Ecology